darkestinblack/demo-docker_introduction_and_use_case/README.md

 # demo-docker_introduction_and_use_case
-script used in the ppt;
+scripts used in the ppt;